 Cybersecurity and data privacy and security issues are legislative and regulatory focus in China.
 On July 30, 2021, the State Council of the PRC promulgated the Regulations on the Protection of the Security of Critical Information Infrastructure, which took effect on September 1, 2021.
 This regulation requires, among others, certain competent authorities to identify critical information infrastructures.
 If any critical information infrastructure is identified, the relevant authorities shall promptly notify the relevant operator and the Ministry of Public Security.
-The CAC and a number of other departments under the State Council promulgated the Measures for Cybersecurity Review on December 28, 2021, which became effective on February 15, 2022.
+In November 2021, the CAC promulgated the Draft Administrative Regulations on Cyber Data Security, or the Draft Cyber Data Security Regulations, for public comment.
+These draft regulations set forth different scenarios under which data processors would be required to apply for cybersecurity review.
+However, there is no definite timetable as to when these draft regulations will be enacted.
+In addition, the CAC and a number of other departments under the State Council promulgated the Measures for Cybersecurity Review on December 28, 2021, which became effective on February 15, 2022.
 According to this regulation, critical information infrastructure operators purchasing network products and services and network platform operators carrying out data processing activities, which affect or may affect national security, are required to conduct cybersecurity review.
-As advised by our PRC counsel, Jingtian & Gongcheng, we believe that we do not need to apply for cybersecurity reviews under the current regulatory regime, because we have not received any notice or determination from competent PRC government authorities will not initiate cybersecurity reviews on us in the future.
+As advised by our PRC counsel, Jingtian & Gongcheng, we believe that we do not need to apply for cybersecurity reviews under the current regulatory regime, because we have not received any notice or determination from competent PRC government authorities identifying us as a critical information infrastructure operator as of the date of this annual report.
+However, we cannot rule out the possibility that the competent PRC government authorities will not initiate cybersecurity reviews on us in the future.
 As of the date hereof, we have not been involved in any investigations on cybersecurity review made by the CAC, and we have not received any inquiry, notice, warning, or sanctions in such respect.
 However, as these are new regulations that are evolving, there remains uncertainties as to how they will be interpreted or implemented in the context of an overseas offering.